 Of course, one of the great things about living internationally is that you don’t have to choose just one spot to settle in…

-You can enjoy a part-time retirement overseas, spending half the year expanding your horizons and the rest in the company of family and friends back home…
+Or, you can enjoy a part-time retirement overseas, spend half the year expanding your horizons and the rest in the company of family and friends back home…

 Heck, you can even throw a dart at a map and decide to dive in with both feet into whatever destination it lands on…